ianchanning/neural-network-js/slides.tex.md

 // if (z <= 0) return 0; else return 1;
 ```

-Easiest function you can write --> basis for all AI
+Easiest function you can write &rarr; basis for all AI

 Someone somewhere is having a laugh

-It gets more complex, but all advances are tweaks on this

-## I want to multiply two single row / column matrices
+# I want to multiply two single row / column matrices

 Total the inputs using vector dot product / weighted sum